Tagging & Cover Art

 Cover Art Embedding

-Section titled “Cover Art Embedding”When Embed Cover is enabled, Narratorr looks for a cover.jpg, cover.jpeg, cover.png, or cover.webp file in the book’s directory and embeds it as the audio file’s attached picture.
+Section titled “Cover Art Embedding”When Embed Cover Art is enabled, Narratorr looks for a cover.jpg, cover.jpeg, cover.png, or cover.webp file in the book’s directory and embeds it as the audio file’s attached picture.

 In populate missing mode, cover art is only embedded if the file doesn’t already have embedded artwork.
 In overwrite mode, it always embeds.